-Firefox and Chrome browsers come with geolocation services that pinpoint your location accurately.
-Although this feature has its benefits, there are instances when you may want to hide or spoof your browser’s location.
+Firefox and Chrome browsers include built-in geolocation services that help websites pinpoint your location.
+Although this feature has its benefits, there are instances when you may want to hide, spoof, or change your browser’s location.
 Several methods are available, whether you wish to access region-locked content or safeguard your privacy.

 How to spoof your location using a VPN